Influence of water

-By default the program performs the stability analysis of a rock wedge without considering ground water.
-If interested on the influence of ground water on a rock wedge it is necessary to introduce the height of GWT from the line of intersection of slip surfaces and rock face (the GWT takes an arbitrary position over the entire height of a rock wedge).
+By default, the program performs the stability analysis of a rock wedge without considering groundwater.
+If interested in the influence of groundwater on a rock wedge it is necessary to introduce the height of GWT from the line of intersection of slip surfaces and rock face (the GWT takes an arbitrary position over the entire height of a rock wedge).
 The program assumes that water can flow freely discontinuities located below the GWT (no restrictions, e.g. due to ice blocks, are considered).

 The water pressure acts in the direction normal to the slip surfaces against normal components of the passive forces.
 If the height yw above the point of maximal pressure Pmax is equal or larger than Z/2 and it is fully contained by the rock wedge, then its value is assumed to be equal to Z/2 (case A).
 If the height yw above the point of maximal pressure Pmax is less than Z/2 (case B), then its value reduced as:

-length of the line of intersection of slip surfaces A1, A2
+length of the line intersection of slip surfaces A1, A2

 gradient of rock face